drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-03/exercise.md

 # Exercise

-Now we being working on a new entry point function called `mint_passport`.
-Before minting tokens we'll be implementing some guards.
-Owners cannot hold more than one passport at a time.
+Let's begin working on a new entry point function called `mint_passport`.
+Before minting tokens we'll be add some restrictions (so owners cannot hold more than one passport at a time).

 1. `QueryMsg` has been provided, but you'll need to handle things from there.
 Create a variable called `query_req` and assign it to `QueryRequest::Wasm`.
 The function argument to pass the `QueryRequest` is a `WasmQuery::Smart` enum, whose members (`contract_addr` and `msg`) can be written each on their own line.
 2. For `WasmQuery`'s first member, assign `contract_addr` the passport contract's address (accessed from `config.passport_contract`), but we'll need it again later so you'll have to [clone](https://doc.rust-lang.org/std/clone/trait.Clone.html) it and use [into](https://doc.rust-lang.org/std/convert/trait.Into.html) to get the right type.